Exiv2/exiv2/README-CONAN.md

 |                      | Static Release      | Static Debug |
 |:---                  |:---------           |:-------------------|
 | **profile setting**  | compiler.runtime=MT | compiler.runtime=MTd |

+If you receive a linker warning concerning `LIBCMT`, it is because you are attempting to link libraries which have been built with different run-time libraries.
+You should link everything with the dynamic or static run-time.
+You can link a static library with the dynamic run-time if you wish.

 ### Changing profile settings with the conan command